GALLERY 2. Abstraction forms a major thread in Mary’s work

 Spontaneous working means that every piece is a surprise, as the pencil is allowed to take the lead, in making the lines which combine to make the form.

-More than 50 years of drawing, especially from life, develops lines which may have become autonomous.
+Mary finds that more than 60 years of drawing, especially from life, has developed lines which appear to have become autonomous.

 That does not mean automatic, as there is intention from the instrument but, most often, not from the hand.
 This spontaneity also means that no other tools are used so any wonky lines just add to the handmade feel of the piece!